 I personally long for the warm weather and sunshine, which is probably why I love living in Southern California!
 And, if you are a reader of my blog, you know that the first day of Spring marks the first day of the Persian New Year, Nowruz.

-In previous posts, I have given you a brief history of Nowruz, dating back 3000 years.
+I have shared a brief history of Nowruz, dating back 3000 years.
 I have also discussed a pre-Nowruz celebration, Chahârshanbe Sûrî .
-In today’s post, I will tell you about another Nowruz celebration: Sizdah Bedar.
+In today’s post, I will tell you about another Nowruz celebration: Sizdah Bedar (13 bedar).

 In Iran, the Nowruz celebration lasts for 13 days.
 Images constantly portrayed during these 13 days is The End and Rebirth, Good versus Evil.
 And, even in ancient times, the number 13 was considered unlucky.